BoomBoomMushroom/BBMs_StickFightMod/readme.md

 I will try to maintain this mod as much as possible and will leave a disclaimer if it becomes depricated or unusable<br/>
 If you have any suggestions or find any bugs please create an issue and report the bug or give your suggestion<br/>

+How to mod the game yourself is on my YT Channel - https://youtu.be/y9dEt58vmUI<br/>
 How to download - Will update if it changes:
 - First download the version you want or the UnModded.dll
 - Now go to Steam and find Stick Fight the Game